sbakiu/immoscout-bot/README.md

 Feel free to go crazy with search criterias, you just need to update the variable.

-If you are interested only in the public companies please read and modify lines 52-57 of the index.py file.

 ### Deploy

 Deploying the application can be invoked in every git push, with GitHub Integration.